sharpic/academic-kickstart/content/post/Retrospective_2019_CO2_Audit/index.md

 {{% alert warning %}}
 ## A Return Trip to Spain

-Just as a comparison I thought I'd look at longer journeys, in thsi case to the south of Spain.
+Just as a comparison I thought I'd look at longer journeys, in this case to the south of Spain.

 By **Air** is 3600km return, costs 270kg of Carbon, costs ~£50 and takes 3 hours.